-Deschutes Public Library is pleased to announce Rocket Men: The Daring Odyssey of Apollo 8 and the Astronauts Who Made Man’s First Journey to the Moon as the 2019 “A Novel Idea…Read Together” selection.
-The book, written by best-selling author Robert Kurson, was revealed at a public unveiling on December 1, 2019, at the Downtown Bend Library.
-It is the third time in the program’s 16-year history that a non-fiction book has been selected.
+Deschutes Public Library is pleased to announce When All Is Said as the 2020 “A Novel Idea…Read Together” selection.
+The book, written by first-time novelist Anne Griffin, was revealed at a public unveiling on December 6 at the Downtown Bend Library.

 “A Novel Idea” is the largest community read program in the state of Oregon.
-Last year more than 5,000 residents read, discussed and attended free cultural and author events at the Library’s six branches and at partnering businesses.
-With this year’s selection of Rocket Men, the Library is anticipating the highly successful program’s continued growth.
+Last year more than 6,000 residents read, discussed and attended free cultural and author events at the Library’s six branches and at partnering businesses.
+With this year’s selection of When All Is Said, the Library anticipates the highly successful program’s continued growth.

-Programming for “A Novel Idea” begins on April 6, 2019.
-What follows is three weeks of programs that explore and expound upon the themes and ideas found in Rocket Men.
-The programming culminates with a free presentation by author Robert Kurson on Sunday, April 28, at 4:00 p.m. at Bend High School.
+Programming for “A Novel Idea” begins on April 4, 2020.
+What follows are four weeks of programs that explore and expound upon the themes and ideas found in Griffin's novel.
+The programming culminates with a free presentation by author Anne Griffin on Sunday, May 3, at 4:00 p.m. at Bend High School.
 All programs, including the author’s presentation, are free of charge thanks to the support of the Deschutes Public Library Foundation.
-Free tickets are required for Kurson’s talk; they will be available to the public on April 6 online and in all Deschutes Public Libraries.
+Free tickets are required for Griffin's talk; they will be available to the public on April 18 online and in all Deschutes Public Libraries.

-New for 2019, the library also provides book club bags to local book groups throughout Deschutes County.
-The bags include 10 copies of the book and discussion questions and are available for a two-week check-out.
-Book club representatives can call Paige Ferro (541) 312-1063 or email firstname.lastname@example.org to reserve a book club bag.
+The library also provides book club bags to local book groups throughout Deschutes County.
+The bags include 10 copies of the book and discussion questions and are available for a three-week check-out.
+Book club representatives can call Paige Ferro (541) 312-1063 or email email@example.com to reserve a book club bag.

 ABOUT THE BOOK